 To add another layer of complexity, direct sourcing and indirect sourcing are different from direct procurement and indirect procurement.
 Direct sourcing refers to the process of purchasing a good or service straight from the source.
 With indirect sourcing, a company works with a third-party to facilitate the ordering process.
 Direct and indirect sourcing is common in the recruitment industry.

 Fairmarkit has a range of tools that can help you manage your direct and indirect procurement strategies.
-For more ways to improve your sourcing and procurement processes, check out Fairkmarkit’s blog, The Source.
+For more ways to improve your sourcing and procurement processes, check out Fairmarkit’s blog, The Source.